BlindGenius/yii2-images/README.md

     $model->removeImages(); //returns array with images

-    //If there is no images for model, above methods will return Placeholder images or null
+    //If there is no images for model, above methods will return Placeholder image or null
     //If you want placeholder set up it in module configuration (see documentation)

     ```